Yan Shun

-Yan Shun is a fictional character in Water Margin, one of the Four Great Classical Novels of Chinese literature.
-Nicknamed "Multicoloured Tiger", he ranks 50th among the 108 Stars of Destiny and 14th among the 72 Earthly Fiends.
+Yan Shun is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Multicoloured Tiger", he ranks 50th among the 108 Heroes and 14th among the 72 Earthly Fiends.

 Background

-Yan Shun, who is nicknamed "Multicoloured Tiger", has reddish brown hair, a yellowish beard, round eyes, long arms, and a wide waist.
-He fights well, especially with sabre.
-Initially a trader from Laizhou (萊州; around present-day Yantai, Shandong), he forms a bandit gang at Mount Qingfeng (清風山; in present-day Qingzhou, Shandong).
-He is subsequently assisted by Wang Ying and Zheng Tianshou.
+The novel describes Yan Shun, who is nicknamed "Multicoloured Tiger", as a man with reddish-brown hair, a yellowish beard, round eyes, long arms, and a wide waist.
+A highly-skilled fighter, he specialises in using the sabre.

+Originally a trader from Laizhou (萊州; around present-day Yantai, Shandong), he became the chief of an outlaw band at Mount Qingfeng (清風山; in present-day Qingzhou, Shandong).
+Later, he recruited Wang Ying and Zheng Tianshou, who respectively took the second and third positions of leadership in the band after him.